Canon 1200D vs 5D Mark III

 Review summary: Canon 1200D vs 5D Mark III

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon 5D Mark III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.